gStarhigh/pro3/README.md

     - Selected expense category(ex, Household or Transportation)
 - If the user is a returning user and enters a new total budget amount, that amount will be the one used to do all calculations.
 I wanted the latest input of Total budget to be the one to use because there might be a change in the income since last time.

+## Welcome section
+- When you start the program you are greeted with a pyfiglet print that says "Your budget app!".
+- You are prompted to enter an Account name.
+If you are a returning user, you can choose your old Account name.
+If you are a new user, you can enter your Account name.
+If the Account name already exists, you will be told and you have the chance to restart and try another name.
+- If you are a returning user you enter your pincode, that is then matched against the google sheet's saved pincode and decrypts it and you can proceed.
+- If you are a new user you must choose a pincode before proceeding.
+- If you enter a wrong pincode 3 times, the program shuts down as a precaution against bots trying to hack the pincode.

 ---